ben519/treezy/README.md

 All functions come with an `options` parameter that let you specify things such as

 - `copy`: should the input tree be copied prior to modification?
-- `childrenProp`: name of the array property in the tree storing child nodes
+- `childrenKey`: name of the array property in the tree storing child nodes
 - `testFn`: a function applied to each node, to test whether it matches some criteria

 See each function's type definitions for its comprehensive documentation.

 ## Examples

 Suppose you have data for a comment thread on a YouTube video..

 ```js